 About Michigan Pioneer Fellows

-The Medical School, College of Pharmacy, College of Literature, Science, and the Arts, Life Sciences Institute at the University of Michigan have partnered to offer the Michigan Pioneer Fellows program, a highly competitive postdoctoral fellowship program to enhance the research program of the entire life sciences enterprise at Michigan.
+The Medical School and its Endowment for the Basic Sciences, the Life Sciences Institute, and the College of Literature, Science, and the Arts, at the University of Michigan (participating units) have partnered to offer the Michigan Pioneer Fellows program, a highly competitive postdoctoral fellowship program to enhance the research program of the entire life and biomedical sciences enterprise at Michigan.

 The Michigan Pioneer Fellows program provides financial and mentoring support to highly motivated and accomplished post-doctoral fellows bound for research-intensive careers.
 The program offers competitive salary and financial resources, and provides mentorship focused on nurturing and launching innovative scientists into groundbreaking careers.